Isicoder14/OptimisationCode/README.md

-This folder contains the codes necessary for Optimisation Assignments
+This folder contains the codes necessary for Optimisation Assignment 3